 SOAD’s “Protect The Land” Review

 Let’s start with the review of “Protect the Land”.
-The track has many elements you’d expect from System Of A Down: great guitar riffs, Serj and the rest of the band harmonizing lyrics in a defiant chant, but the song lacks the fire and electric charge SOAD is loved for.
+The track has many elements you’d expect from System Of A Down: great guitar riffs, Serj and the rest of the band harmonizing lyrics in a defiant chant, but I feel the song lacks some fire and charge SOAD is loved for.
 For any other band this would be an acceptable work, and many have been perfect for Daron Malakian’s other group Scars On Broadway.
 But most bands aren’t System Of A Down and fans expect so much more from these Armenian heroes.
-I wanted to love this song.
+I want to love this song.
 System Of A Down has such a distinctive sound and “Protect The Land” seems to be aiming to hit the mark.
-But it eventually misses.

 SOAD’s “Genocidal Humanoidz” Review

 System Of A Down’s fifteen year hiatus is also apparent on “Genocidal Humanoidz”.
-Again you can hear all the elements of System, but without that straight fire smack-you-in-the-face power attack.
-The pieces are there, but just like Frankenstein’s Monster, it’s without the soul.
-There was actually some debate here in The Retro Studios about what track was a better, or worse song, depending on the debate.
-One thing we all agreed on though; the videos for “Protect the Land” and “Genocidal Humanoidz” are great.
-The songs themselves, compared to our expectations of SOAD… not so much.
+Again you can hear all the elements of System, but without that straight fire, smack-you-in-the-face power attack.
+The pieces are there, but it feels like Frankenstein’s Monster; there is a piece of soul missing.
+There was some debate here in The Retro Studios about what track was a better song.
+One thing we agreed on though; the videos for “Protect the Land” and “Genocidal Humanoidz” are great.